dumancode/SWIFT-BayesFlow-Model/README.md

 🔬 Results

-The trained workflow is capable of recovering posterior distributions for ν, r, and μ_T.
+The workflow is capable of recovering posterior distributions for ν, r, and μ_T.

 Diagnostics include posterior histograms, scatter plots, and pairwise comparisons.

 Real participant data yields interpretable estimates of reading-related cognitive parameters.

 📌 References